There are a number of publicly funded Careers Advice programmes available across Greater Lincolnshire.

 The Society’s Education and Development Officer, Rosie Crust, plans an exciting and interactive year-round programme of curriculum-based events to engage and inspire children and young people around Lincolnshire.
 One of Rosie’s main focuses is to invite Schools to take their learning out of the classroom by visiting the Lincolnshire Showground to develop their knowledge and understanding about where their food comes from and how it’s produced.

-STEM Ambassador Network
+STEM Learning Network

 The National Skills Academy – Food & Drink